 2.3.
 Analytical Methods

 Data was processed using R version 4.3.2 along with RStudio version 2023.12.0+369 using the x86_64-apple-darwin20 (64-bit) platform and running under macOS Sonoma 14.3.1.
-Fluorescence data generated by LIFT software was imported and tidied using the tidyverse, lubridate, and googlesheets4 packages.
+Fluorescence data files generated by LIFT software were imported and tidied using the tidyverse, lubridate, and googlesheets4 packages.
 The tidyverse, doBy, and WaveletComp packages were used for wavelet analyses.
 Lastly, the mgcv and mgcViz packages were used for generalized additive modelling, while the ggplot2, metR, and viridis packages were used for data visualization.

 Wavelet Transformations

-Raw fluorescence data yields a time series of Fv/Fm over 32 flashes, which was analyzed for each combination of strain, temperature, and flash spacing using wavelet transformations, as exemplified in Figure 4.
+The fluorescence data yields a time series of Fv/Fm over 32 flashes, for each flash spacing, and each measurement temperature.
+The fluorescence time series were analyzed for each combination of strain, growth conditions, measurement temperature, and flash spacing, using wavelet transformations CITATION, as exemplified in Figure 4.
 Unlike traditional methods, wavelet analysis does not assume that the statistical properties of a time series are constant.
 Instead, wavelet transformations locally decompose the signal across different time scales and estimate spectral characteristics as a function of time [21].
 By examining the frequency and wavelet power spectra, we can uncover the dominant patterns in the data [22].

-Figure 4: Representative wavelet transformation of Chlamydomonas priscuii fluorescence over 32 consecutive flashes at 4°C and 1-second flash spacing, analogous to an approximate steady-state light level of 0.708 µmol photons m-2s-1.
+Figure 4: Representative wavelet transformation of Chlamydomonas priscuii fluorescence over 32 consecutive flashes, measured at 4°C and 1-second flash spacing, equivalent to a photon delivery rate to PSII achieved under approximately steady-state light level of 0.708 µmol photons m-2s-1.

 The core of the wavelet transformation involves computing the wavelet power spectrum of the standardized time series using the Morlet wavelet [23].
-Further, the significance of the periodic components in the time series was calculated using a simulation algorithm.
+Further, the statistical significance of the periodic components in the time series was calculated using a simulation algorithm.
 Surrogate time series are generated based on a white noise model, consisting of uncorrelated random values with constant mean and variance.
 Comparing the wavelet of the original data with the white noise model, p-values are calculated to determine whether the observed periodic components are statistically significant [23].

 The statistical significance of the wavelet power at a periodicity of four indicates whether the culture is exhibiting the periodic oscillations in chlorophyll fluorescence that indicate synchronous S-state cycling across the PSII population.
 For wavelets exhibiting S-state cycling, we generated a reconstruction limited to areas with a statistically significant signal, as depicted in Figure 5.
 Damping of the reconstructed wavelet represents the significance of the signal dropping below the threshold of p=0.05.
-The damping index represents the number of flashes applied before this damping occurs, indicating how many successive photons are received before sufficient recombination reactions fully desynchronize the S-state cycle.
+The damping index then represents the number of flashes applied before this damping occurs, indicating how many successive photons are received by the PSII population before recombination reactions desynchronize the S-state cycle towards randomness across the population.

-Figure 5: Sample plot illustrating the wavelet reconstructions at ⍺ = 0.05 of Chlamydomonas priscuii fluorescence over 32 consecutive single turnover flashes across a range of measurement temperatures and steady-state light levels, with their equivalent flash spacings.
+Figure 5: Sample plot illustrating the wavelet reconstructions at ⍺ = 0.05 of Chlamydomonas priscuii fluorescence over 32 consecutive single turnover flashes across a range of measurement temperatures and flash spacings, with their equivalent steady-state light levels.

 Generalized Additive Modelling